 The Len Anderson Memorial Bluebird Trail (formally known as The Clarence Bluebird Trail) is a volunteer effort to further Bluebird conservation by installing nesting boxes and then monitoring them.
 We have strategically placed 16 nesting boxes at four different locations in Clarence and Clarence Center, New York.
-Once in place, we monitor the boxes weekly during the nesting season to ensure the best chance for Bluebirds.
+Once in place, we check the boxes weekly during the nesting season to ensure the best chance for Bluebirds.

-Not all areas along the bike path are ideal habitat for bluebirds, so we expanded to other more appropriate sites in our community.
+Not all areas along the bike path are an ideal habitat for bluebirds, so we expanded to other more appropriate sites in our community.

 What is NestWatch?